 Everybody’s welcome.
 We’re an exceptionally friendly, multi-age group; the regulars include teens, seniors and everything in between.
 Our events are both smoke and alcohol free, and dress is casual.
 People come with or without a partner.
 Even those who arrive with a partner generally dance with many other partners through the evening as well, and this is encouraged.
 It’s part of the fun!

 If you’re new to this, we suggest coming at the beginning of the dance, since that’s usually when the caller teaches most carefully, with newcomers in mind.

 We always dance to live (and lively!) music provided by a range of talented dance musicians.
 Reels, jigs, waltzes and related tunes from American, Canadian and British Isles traditions predominate, and the fiddle is often a featured instrument.
 Tunes for English country dance tend to be particularly varied in style and feeling.
 Many go back to the 1600s.

 The website for our parent organization, the Country Dance and Song Society (CDSS) conveys a sense of what our dancing is about.
-You can also find detailed descriptions of contradancing at Gary Shapiro’s Contradance page and at Rich Futyma’s What is a contradance? page, or marvelous description of contra dancing by Greg Rohde here.
+You can also find a detailed descriptions of contra dancing at Gary Shapiro’s Contradance page.
 For more about English country dancing, check out Alan Winston’s description: What is English Country Dancing?

-Searching for contra dance or English country dance in YouTube will bring up many examples of the activity, although as with many things on the Internet, quality varies greatly.
+Searching for contra dance or English country dance in YouTube will bring up many examples of what we do, although as with many things on the Internet, quality varies greatly.

 We hope you’ll come to one of our dances soon, and discover for yourself what these kinds of dancing are all about!